Optimal consumption with loss aversion and reference to past spending maximum: Derivation of the Solution

 It holds by the dual transform that $v_y(y,h) = -x$, and one can derive that $\tu_h(x,h)= v_h(y,h) + (v_y(y,h) + x)\frac{dy(h)}{dh}= v_h(y,h)$.
 The free boundary condition \eqref{eq: HJB_beta<1} is translated to

-Although the dual ODE problem looks similar to the one in Deng et al. \cite{DengLiPY2020arXiv}, we emphasize that the boundary curves $y_1(h)$ and $y_2(h)$ are implicit functions of $h$ that contains the implicit function $z(h)$.
+Although the dual ODE problem looks similar to the one in Deng et al. \cite{DengLiPY2020arXiv}, we emphasize that the boundary curves $y_1(h)$ and $y_2(h)$ are implicit functions of $h$ within which the implicit function z(h) lies.
 As a result, it becomes more complicated to apply smooth-fit conditions to derive the solution analytically and to prove the verification theorem.
-It is inevitable that all coefficient functions (in terms of $h$) in the solution will involve $z(h)$.
-In particular, the following assumption on model parameters is needed, which is used is showing that the obtained solution $v(y,h)$ is convex in $y$ and in the verification proof of the optimal control. \\
+It is inevitable that all coefficient functions (in terms of $h$) in the solution involve $z(h)$.
+In particular, the following assumption on model parameters is needed, which is used in showing that the obtained solution $v(y,h)$ is convex in $y$, and in the verification proof of the optimal control. \\

 \textbf{Assumption (A1)} $\beta_j < -\frac{r_2}{r_1}$, $j=1,2$, where $r_1>1$ and $r_2<0$ are two roots to the equation $\eta^2 - \eta - \frac{2r}{\kappa^2} = 0$.

 Note that $\beta_j < -\frac{r_2}{r_1}$ implies that $\gamma_j = \frac{\beta_j}{\beta_j-1} > r_2$, $r_1\beta_j+r_2 = (\gamma_j-r_2)(\beta_j-1) < 0$, for $j=1,2$. \begin{proposition} Let \textbf{Assumption (A1)} hold.
 Under boundary conditions \eqref{eq: boundary_dual_y->0}, \eqref{eq: boundary_dual_y->0_2}, \eqref{eq: boundary_dual_y->infty}, the free boundary condition \eqref{eq: free_boundary_dual}, and the smooth-fit conditions with respect to $y$ along $y = y_1(h)$ and $y = y_2(h)$, ODE \eqref{eq: LODE_beta<1} in $\{y\in\mathbb{R}: y\geq y_3(h)\}$ admits the unique solution that